acecilia/DTUSensors/README.md

 # DTUSensors
-An iOS app to transmit data from the iPhone sensors (accelerometer, location and gyroscope) to an arduino using BLE communication
+An iOS app to transmit data from the iPhone sensors (accelerometer, location and gyroscope) to an arduino using BLE communication.